surecart/surecart-wp-plugin/readme.txt

 == Frequently Asked Questions ==

-= Is SureCart Free? =

-Yes, SureCart is free.
-In the future we will have a Pro plan with advanced features.

 = Why do I need a SureCart.com account? =

 There are 2 parts to SureCart, the platform and the plugin.
 In order for the plugin to function, it needs to be linked to your account on the platform.

 = What payment processors can I use? =

-SureCart currently supports Stripe and PayPal.
+SureCart currently supports Stripe, PayPal, Mollie and PayStack(Premium).
 We will be working to add payment gateways for each major region.
-This includes Mollie, Mercado Pago, PayStack, RazorPay, and more.
+This includes Mercado Pago, RazorPay, and more.

 = What technology powers SureCart? =